ThePapaw/psmc/README.md

 • <B>PSMC Silvo Skin</B> - General Aeon Nox SiLVO skin themed for PSMC<BR>
 • <B>PSMC's Spiderman</B> - Spiderman Theme modded and brought up-to-date for PSMC/Kodi 18<BR>
 • <B>PSMC's Man of Steel</B> - Man of Steel Theme modded and brought up-to-date for PSMC/Kodi 18
+• <B>PSMC's Super Mario Galaxy</B> - Super Mario Galaxy Theme modded and brought up-to-date for PSMC/Kodi 18 (don't forget to download the companion UI sounds for the skin!)

 PSMC, the addons & skins are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..